March 12, 2024

 Incentive and grant programs eligibility

-As mentioned above, DCFCs cost an order of magnitude more than Level 2 chargers.
-However, there are ample incentive programs out there that will subsidize the purchase and installation of DCFCs.
-In particular, there is a lot of money available in California for constructing DC fast charging sites.
-Before investing in charging infrastructure, make sure to check whether you might qualify for your charging infrastructure to be subsidized.
+DCFCs cost an order of magnitude more than Level 2 chargers, but ample incentive programs subsidize their purchase and installation.
+There's particularly significant funding available in California for DC fast charging sites.
+Before investing in charging infrastructure, check whether you qualify for subsidies using our EV charging incentives database.

 Short dwell times for charging

-If your vehicles need to charge in 1 hour or so, you’ll need a DCFC.
-If you have time to charge overnight, L2 can be enough.
+If your vehicles need to charge in an hour or less, you need a DCFC.
+If you have overnight to charge, L2 is often enough.

-Think of pouring water into a glass: the rate at which you pour water affects the amount of time it will take to fill the glass.
-EV charging is similar: a higher kW charger will fill a vehicle’s battery faster than a lower kW charger.
-Because a DCFC can deliver 10-20x as much power as a L2 charger, a DCFC can charge your vehicle up to 10-20x faster than a L2.
+Think of pouring water into a glass: the rate at which you pour affects how long it takes to fill the glass.
+EV charging is similar.
+A higher-kW charger fills a battery faster than a lower-kW one.
+Because a DCFC can deliver 10-20x as much power as an L2 charger, it can charge a vehicle up to 10-20x faster.

 Heavy duty vehicles

-Heavy duty vehicle fleets usually need DC fast charging, though bus fleets have short enough routes to charge overnight with L2 chargers.
-Light and medium duty fleets can usually choose L2 chargers, but may also install 1-2 DCFCs on site for quick opportunity charges.
+Heavy-duty vehicle fleets usually need DC fast charging, though transit bus fleets often have short enough routes to charge overnight with L2.
+Light- and medium-duty fleets can usually choose L2, but may also install 1-2 DCFCs on site for quick opportunity charges.

-The glass-of-water metaphor also applies here: the larger the glass, the longer it will take to fill the glass at the same pour rate.
-EV charging is similar: a class 8 truck has a bigger battery than a delivery van, so will take much longer to charge with the same charger.
-While a level 2 charger can charge a delivery van overnight, it may take days to charge a class 8 truck, and leaving your vehicle parked at a charger for days is not realistic for most fleets.
+The glass-of-water metaphor applies here too: the larger the glass, the longer it takes to fill at the same pour rate.
+A class 8 truck has a bigger battery than a delivery van, so it takes much longer to charge with the same charger.
+While a Level 2 charger can charge a delivery van overnight, it may take days to charge a class 8 truck, and parking a vehicle at a charger for days isn't realistic for most fleets.

 Visibility needs

-As mentioned above, L2 chargers are unable to directly provide information on vehicle state of charge or identity.
-As a result, most charging management systems will not be able to provide detailed visibility into level 2 charging sessions, including information about which vehicle is charging at each charger, or the estimated time until charging completion.
+L2 chargers can't directly provide information on vehicle state of charge or identity.
+Most charging management systems won't be able to provide detailed visibility into Level 2 charging sessions, including which vehicle is charging at each charger or the estimated time until charging completion.

-In some cases, Flipturn is able to use vehicle data integrations to map L2 charging sessions to vehicles, and use this mapping to report state of charge.
-While AI-powered matching can help provide greater visibility into depot operations, this is dependent on good data quality from vehicle telematics.
-At Flipturn, we’ve found that vehicle data quality can vary widely across different vehicle makes and models.
-As a result, you may opt for DCFCs if detailed vehicle-first visibility into charging is a top priority.
+In some cases, Flipturn can use vehicle data integrations to map L2 charging sessions to vehicles and use that mapping to report state of charge.
+While this AI-powered matching helps provide visibility into depot operations, it depends on good data quality from vehicle telematics.
+Vehicle data quality can vary widely across makes and models.
+If detailed vehicle-first visibility into charging is a top priority, that's another reason to lean DCFC.

-Overall, fleets with class 2 or 3 vehicles (passenger cars, delivery vans, etc) often choose to opt for level 2 charging, whereas most heavy duty fleets need to install DC fast chargers.
-While this makes sense from a budgetary and logistical standpoint, fleets that operate level 2 chargers may then struggle with access to detailed visibility across their L2 charging depots.
+Fleets with class 2 or 3 vehicles (passenger cars, delivery vans, and similar) often choose Level 2.
+Most heavy-duty fleets need DC fast chargers.
+Both make sense from a budgetary and logistical standpoint, but fleets running L2 can struggle with visibility across their depots.